 The activity: Cut a cardboard paper roll into thin sections to form a simple paintbrush.
 Dip it into colorful paint and create a picture of dazzling fireworks!

-4. Long-Long’s New Year: A Story about the Chinese Spring Festival by Catherine Gower + Gold Fish Kites
+8. Read Long-Long’s New Year: A Story about the Chinese Spring Festival by Catherine Gower and make these Gold Fish Kites.

 The book: Follow along with Long-Long, a little Chinese boy from the country, as he accompanies his grandfather into the big city on an adventure to prepare for the Chinese New Year.
 The stunning illustrations in this book capture the look of everyday life in rural China and offer an introduction to Chinese culture.